-On top is Classic, which tasks you with using a single character across several different battles and challenges, ultimately ending in a boss fight.
+At the top is Classic, which tasks you with using a single character across several different battles and challenges, ultimately ending in a boss fight.

 Training gives you the chance to try out your fighter of choice against an opponent using a customized ruleset.
-If you want to try a certain attack, you can make your enemy non-hostile
+If you want to try a certain attack, you can make your enemy non-hostile.

 Mob Smash is where you can try different challenges against a group of fighters.
 Century Smash pits you against 100 enemies, All-Star Smash features a bunch of different fighters, and Cruel Smash is a more difficult option for veterans.

 In the bottom-right corner is Online.
 This is where you’ll go to play online multiplayer.
 The Smash option will give you the choice between quickplay, where you’ll just pick a character and get thrown into a match, and Battle Arena.
 In Battle Arena, you join a group of players who take turns fighting each other.
 You also have the option to spectate the action.
 For more on how this mode works, you can read our guide on how to play online with friends.